JayFreelancer/FusionSQLDeveloper/README.md

-# ExecuteSQL
+# ExecuteFusionSQL
-ExecuteSQL is a web based solution to execute SQL for oracle fusion/SaaS
+ExecuteFusionSQL is a web based solution to execute SQL for oracle fusion/SaaS